-OUR BORROWERS

-You can learn more about our racial

-equity and gender efforts on our website, including our guides for investors on how to incorporate gender into an investment strategy and legal documentation.
-We have created these resources with the ultimate goal to make gender equity a standard part of the investment process.

-A client of ECLOF Colombia, a subsidiary of our borrower ECLOF nal, cultivating lettuce in an environmentally friendly way in 2020

-Portfolio Impact

-We finance businesses building a better future

-Our Note portfolio is comprised of organizations that finance critical community and environmental solutions around the world, serving sectors and geographies whose needs are not met by traditional capital markets.

-We disbursed \$150 million in new and renewed loans and investments throughout 2020.
-Our borrowers then disbursed \$7.8 billion in loans to their clients, leveraging The Multiplier our capital and that of other investors to finance entrepreneurs, small and medium-Effect of Our Work enterprises (SMEs), community facilities, and affordable housing developments.
-This leverage \$150 million demonstrates that our strategy of lending to funds 108 and intermediaries can scale the ecosystem to make we disbursed to our borrowers markets work for more people, more often. loans and investments \$7.8 billion \$150 \$1.7 billion disbursed by our borrowers million to end clients new capital raised in 2020 by borrowers and disbursed portfolio companies

-Impact success stories from our portfolio

-Since our founding in 1995, Calvert Impact Capital has been lending to communities and sectors traditionally excluded from the financial system.
+We finance businesses building a better future We disbursed \$150 million in new and renewed loans and investments throughout Our Note portfolio is comprised of organizations that finance critical community and environmental solutions around the world, serving sectors and geographies whose needs are not met by traditional capital markets.
+2020.
+Our borrowers then disbursed \$7.8 billion in loans to their clients, leveraging our capital and that of other investors to finance entrepreneurs, small and mediumenterprises (SMEs), community facilities, and affordable housing developments.
+This leverage demonstrates that our strategy of lending to funds 108 and intermediaries can scale the ecosystem to make markets work for more people, more often. loans and investments \$150 million disbursed \$1.7 billion new capital raised by borrowers and portfolio companies The Multiplier Effect of Our Work \$150 million we disbursed to our borrowers in 2020 \$7.8 billion disbursed by our borrowers to end clients in 2020 Impact success stories from our portfolio Since our founding in 1995, Calvert Impact Capital has been lending to communities and sectors traditionally excluded from the financial system.
 Over decades, we have supported the development of US community development and microfinance markets through our lending to pioneering CDFIs and microfinance institutions.
 We continue to identify market-building opportunities and demonstrate the viability of markets, models, sectors, and geographies that the capital markets perceive as "too risky."
 Our portfolio strategy works to change this perception by empowering our borrowers to build and grow their portfolios, organizational strength, and impact they have on the ground, and over time sustain a track record of performance, repayment, and positive returns.
 With this track record of success, our borrowers can prove their business models and attract more capital, even if that means they do not need our financing anymore.
 In 2020, we began profiling borrowers who have graduated out of our portfolio and have broader access to mainstream financing, both celebrating their success and sharing our lessons learned.
 Two of these borrowers are featured below, with more on our website.

-MCE Social Capital

-In 2006, we made a loan to MCE Social Capital (MCE), a nonprofit impact investing firm that works to generate economic opportunities for women and families in emerging markets across the globe.
+MCE Social Capital In 2006, we made a loan to MCE Social Capital (MCE), a nonprofit impact investing firm that works to generate economic opportunities for women and families in emerging markets across the globe.
 Our loan to MCE was the first loan that the organization had ever received and helped them jumpstart their model of deploying flexible debt capital to high-impact small businesses that serve clients, farmers, and communities around the world - a model they have perfected over the past 15 years.

-BlueHub Capital

-In 1998, we made a \$25,000 loan to the BlueHub Loan Fund, managed by BlueHub Capital, a national missiondriven nonprofit dedicated to building healthy communities where low-income people live and work.
+BlueHub Capital In 1998, we made a \$25,000 loan to the BlueHub Loan Fund, managed by BlueHub Capital, a national missiondriven nonprofit dedicated to building healthy communities where low-income people live and work.
 Their work targets people who have been systemically denied access to capital, disproportionately people of color and women.
 Over the next two decades, our loan to BlueHub increased as their operations scaled.
 By the end of 2019 when they repaid our much larger loan, they had cumulatively invested over \$2.1 billion in underserved communities and gained direct access to mainstream financing.